 The signal-noise ratio, the unit of measurement is dB, and its calculation method is 10lg (PS / PN).
 According to the calculation formula, when the SNR is less than 0, the signal power is less than the noise power, and when the SNR is greater than 0, the signal power is greater than the noise power.

 RSSI is short for receiving sensitivity (in dBm).
 In a pure environment, the RSSI value and the distance is a non-linear curve, so the RSSI value within a certain distance during the driving test has reference value, and there is basically no reference value after the distance.

 Spread spectrum modulation technology uses multiple information chips to represent each bit of the payload information.
 The transmission rate of the spread spectrum information is called the symbol rate (Rs), and the ratio between the chip rate and the nominal symbol rate is the spreading factor, which represents the number of symbols sent per information bit.
 Rs = BW / 2 ^ SF.

 The coding rate is the proportion of useful parts in the data stream.
 If the coding rate is k / n, for every k bits of useful information, the encoder generates n bits of data in total, where n-k is redundant.
 LR uses cyclic error correction coding for forward error detection and correction.

 EIRP(Effective Isotropic Radiated Power)

 Effective omnidirectional radiation power.
-On LoRa, the maximum EIRP value specified in each region is different, EIRP = P (LoRa chip transmit power) + G (antenna gain) – Loss (loss).
+On LR , the maximum EIRP value specified in each region is different, EIRP = P (LR chip transmit power) + G (antenna gain) – Loss (loss).